What Is a Good Typing Speed? WPM Benchmarks for 2026

 50+30-45Slight decline, but highly variable

 Age is less important than practice.
 A 55-year-old professional writer can easily type faster than a 20-year-old who mostly uses a phone.
+If you're curious how the numbers shift by job, we broke that down in typing speed by profession.

 WPM vs Accuracy: Which Matters More?